KEP-5541: Report Last Used Time On a PVC

 What are other known failure modes?

-One failure mode would be the delay in updating the timestamp values for clusters having a large number of PVCs (this has been discussed in the Risks and Mitigations section).
-This might sometimes lead to timestamp values not being entirely accurate.
+One failure mode would be the delay in updating the condition for clusters having a large number of PVCs (this has been discussed in the Risks and Mitigations section).
+This might sometimes lead to the lastTransitionTime not being entirely accurate.
 In such cases however, the time reported can be shorter than actual time the PVC was unused, but it should never be longer.

-This feature extends the PVC Protection controller logic with an additional status field update.
+This feature extends the PVC Protection controller logic with an additional status condition update.
 Other failure modes would be similar to existing failure modes of the controller.
-If KCM is unavailable, timestamps won’t be updated.
-If the API server and/or etcd is unavailable, the timestamps won’t be updated (covered in the section above).
+If KCM is unavailable, conditions won’t be updated.
+If the API server and/or etcd is unavailable, the conditions won’t be updated (covered in the section above).

 What steps should be taken if SLOs are not being met to determine the problem?